Nuyorican Women

 • Candida Alvarez: Interdisciplinary painter whose 50-year career survey, Circle, Point, Hoop, was recently launched at El Museo del Barrio.

-• Giannina Braschi: Author of the Nuyorican literary classics such as Yo-Yo Boing! and United States of Banana.
+• Giannina Braschi: Author of Nuyorican classics such as Yo-Yo Boing! and United States of Banana.

 • Julia de Burgos: Legendary poet and activist; considered the spiritual frontrunner of the Nuyorican literary movement.